Helen Keiser: Pictures

-Helen Keiser was keen to document her travels in order to be able to convey the magic of the Orient to those back home as unbroken as possible.
+Helen Keiser was keen to document her travels to be able to convey the magic of the Orient to those back home as unbroken as possible.
 Consequently, she not only took photographs and made notes but also drew and painted with watercolours.
 She always carried drawing paper and colours in her backpack, which weighed ten kilograms.
 Back in Zug, she created her pictures, first aquarelle, later with acrylic paints.